davosmith/moodle-block_dndupload/README.txt

 ==Installation==

-Make sure you are not trying to install this on a live production server - it is a proof of concept ONLY.

 1. Unzip the files to a suitable location on your local machine
 2. Create a new folder on the server <moodleroot>/blocks/dndupload
 3. Upload the files you unzipped to this new folder on your server